nlpie-research/Compact-Biomedical-Transformers/README.md

 ```
 Please note that you can either use our pre-defined `TrainingArguments` or pass your own `TrainingArguments` to the `training_args` argument.

-Finally, use the below code for making predictions on the test dataset and saving it into a json file in the correct format expected by the evalutaion script used in BioASQ competition.
+Finally, use the below code for making predictions on the test dataset and saving it into a json file in the correct format expected by the evalutaion script used in the BioASQ competition.

 ```python
 answersDict = evaluate(model,